"In a busy life, Copi is a father who tries to teach the right way to his son, Paste. But... what is the correct path?"

 Many close-ups and medium shots are used to capture the facial expressions and body postures, through which much of the conflict is transmitted, as well as the connection between the father and son characters.
 Wider shots help describe the city and situations of routine and repetition.
 Visual rhythm is handled mostly through editing and motion within the frame.
 Some camera moves are used, including a few dolly-ins that describe emotional displacement.

 Highlights of the short include its creative staging, the use of narrative devices such as split screen and choreography to describe the routine and characters’ related struggles, its highly expressive animation and stylized aesthetic.
-The subjects presented in the short are ones that will resonate with a wide audience.
+The subjects presented in Alike are ones that will resonate with a wide audience.